wrmedford/llm720/README.md

     - **`flash-attn`:** Installation on ARM architectures might fail as pre-built wheels are often unavailable.
 You may need to:
         - **Build from source:** Follow the official instructions for `flash-attn`, which may require specific compilers (like `gcc`, `g++`) and the CUDA toolkit installed on your system.
         - **Comment out:** If you don't strictly need FlashAttention for MLA initially, you can temporarily comment out `flash-attn` in `setup.py` and reinstall using the command above.
 The code includes PyTorch fallbacks.
-    - **`float8_experimental`:** Requires a recent PyTorch version (nightly or >= 2.2) with FP8 support.
-It's installed directly from GitHub.
+    - **`torchao`:** Provides FP8 support and other optimizations.
+Requires a recent PyTorch version (>=2.5 recommended).

-    If installation fails, check the specific error messages and consult the documentation for `flash-attn` and `float8_experimental`.
+    If installation fails, check the specific error messages and consult the documentation for `flash-attn` and `torchao`.

 ## Building Dependencies from Source (Advanced)